Constipation in kids is a major problem, but all the kale in the world may not be enough to fix it. Here’s why–and what to do!

-But resolving chronic constipation isn’t just about cleaning out the rectum; to prevent relapses, it’s critical to teach your child healthy pooping habits.
+But resolving chronic constipation in kids isn’t just about cleaning out the rectum; to prevent relapses, it’s critical to teach your child healthy pooping habits.
 Even young children can understand what happens inside them when they ignore the signal to poop, and they can distinguish between logs and blobs!

 Here’s how to help your child get the most — literally — out of each poop attempt.
 Instruct your child to:

 - Try pooping each day after breakfast and dinner.
 The urge to poop is stronger after